Online access makes your ability to use our NHS services much easier as you can use them at a time convenient to you.

 For all other illnesses:

 - During the first 7 calendar days of your illness you must inform your employer using the Self Certification Form please visit the Gov.uk website and download the Employee Self Certification Form HERE.

 - If you have already self certificated for 7 calendar days and now need to request a Fit (sick) Note then please use our online eConsult process to do so by clicking HERE

 Health visitors make developmental checks in children from birth to 5 years of age.
 Appointments are sent out as children reach the appropriate age.
 We would encourage children to be fully vaccinated against childhood diseases.
 Practice nurses run childhood immunisation clinics and the doctors perform routine baby checks.

-If it is difficult for you to attend at the given time, please telephone the receptionist and an alternative arrangement may be made.
+If it is difficult for you to attend at the given time, please telephone the nurse secretary team on 01665 606864 between 08:00 and 14:00 Monday to Friday and an alternative arrangement may be made.

 Chronic disease clinics